liyu158163/Interact/README.md

 ## TODO

 * Add in more customizations such as limiting dragging to a single dimension or to a single path.
-* Add in more advanced physics, I have multiple models ready but just need to run more tests before they can be included.
-  * gravity
-  * Air resistance
-  * boundary collisions
-  * Custom force fields
-* Add preference keys to get the bounds of each view to take part in collisions